richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 2004 — Gen. Roger Ramey is photographed holding a typed message at AAC Fort Worth, TX after the alleged Roswell crash; it is later digitized and increased in size in 2004 and states the following: RECOVERY OPERATION WITH ROSWELL DISK AT THE; JULY 4TH.
 THE VICTIMS OF THE WRECK YOU FORWARDED TO THE TEAM AT FORT WORTH, TEX; ESSOR ON THE “DISK” MUST HAVE SENT TO LOS ALAMOS A\*\*\*\*\*D; \*\*\*\*URGENT POWERS ARE NEEDED SITE TWO NM ROSWELL, N. MEX; MIDDAY 509TH TOLD NEWSPAPER MEANING OF STORY AND MISSION ONLY SHOW\*\*\*\*BY WEATHER BALLOONS WOULD MAKE \*\*\*\*509 HAS LAND SURVEYOR CREWS; TEMPLE.

-*   2nd Annual UFO Crash Retrieval Conference, p225
+*   _2nd Annual UFO Crash Retrieval Conference_, p225

 **(PUBLIC DOMAIN)** - 2004 — Jon Ferry, Marconi director, working on a cross-universe communication system and was considered an information leak having to do with a power source that was unlimited and self-sustaining.

-*   2nd Annual UFO Crash Retrieval Conference, p208
+*   _2nd Annual UFO Crash Retrieval Conference_, p208

 **(PUBLIC DOMAIN)** - 3 November 2004 — Gen. Wesley Clark says faster than light travel is possible in 2004.